Christopher A. Whytock

 Expertise:

-Transnational litigation, international law, conflict of laws, empirical legal studies
+Conflict of laws, transnational litigation, international law, empirical legal studies

 Background:

-Christopher Whytock is Vice Dean and Professor of Law and Political Science at the University of California, Irvine, and Co-Director of the UCI Center in Law, Society and Culture.
+Christopher Whytock is Professor of Law and Political Science at the University of California, Irvine, and Co-Director of the UCI Center in Law, Society and Culture.
+Previously, he was a Visiting Professor at the University of Zurich Law School, Director of Studies at the Hague Academy of International Law, and a Visiting Researcher at the Institut suisse de droit comparé.

-Professor Whytock has taught courses on international law, civil procedure, conflict of laws, foreign relations law, international relations theory, and business associations.
+Professor Whytock has taught courses on civil procedure, conflict of laws, international law, foreign relations law, and international relations theory.

 Professor Whytock previously taught at the University of Utah College of Law and practiced law as an associate at O’Melveny & Myers LLP and Paul, Hastings, Janofsky & Walker LLP.
 He received his Ph.D. in political science from Duke University; his J.D. and M.S. in Foreign Service from Georgetown University, where he was a Ford Foundation Fellow in Public International Law; and his B.A. in political science from UCLA.